chrome-php/chrome/README.md

 $elem = $page->dom()->search('//div/*/a');
 ```

-You can send text to element or click on it:
+You can send out a text to an element or click on it:

 ```php
 $elem->click();
 $elem->sendKeys('Sample text');
 ```

-You can upload file to file from input:
+You can upload file to file from the input:

 ```php
 $elem->uploadFile('/path/to/file');